ChrisCummins/pip-db/Documentation/Log.md

      * How are future students going to add new features?
        - Use a literate programming style to document Clojure sources (Marginalia).
+       - Linters, and a self contained build system can provide early warning.
        - Make Clojure accessible (clojure-koans!).
 It honestly is a great language.
        - New features can be written in Java and called from Clojure.
  * Stability:
+    * List *all* dependencies: Lein (bash script).
     * Each dependency is strictly versioned, and versions are immutable.
     * Show how project.clj file defines all of the dependencies